thatmartinlau/FoodSaver/Progress Reports/martinlau.md

 Need a more robust framework with how c++ and qml is to be integrated together.

 HOLIDAY WEEK 1: 25/12/23 - 31/12/23
+Monday (Merry Christmas!)
+edits were made on branch 'martin-settings-profile'.
+Finally setting up the QML basis - things are finally starting to look brighter.
+Set up elementary QML functions for the first two pages of the application --
+TODO:
+reorganize file names for the different QML pages so that everything will be easier to work with (e.g. change "Menu1.qml" -> "Market.qml")
+Use replace on the stackView instead of push and pop, works faster and is more flush Replace the janky default transitions on the stackview on main.qml Once finished, port these changes onto other's branches and ask them to complete cpp functions for their respective pages __
+Later on
+CPP functions to link with the homepage etc - talk to other team members to see how to integrate each parts.
+Make this thing look sexy
+--

 HOLIDAY WEEK 2: 01/01/24 - 07/01/24